adlerhsieh/.vim/README.md

 ## Auto Installation

 Run the following command in your terminal.
+This script includes all following commands.

 (IMPORTANT: This command will overwrite your current `.vim` and `.vimrc`.
 Back them up first if you don't want this happen.)

 ```
 curl https://raw.githubusercontent.com/nkj20932/.vim/master/misc/installer | bash
 ```

-And it's all done
+And it's all done.

 ## Manual Installation